thesysdev/examples/c1-artifact-presentation/README.md

 ## Setup

-1. Set your OpenAI API key in the environment:
+1. Set your Thesys API key in the environment:

 ```bash
 export THESYS_API_KEY=your_api_key_here